starling021/ehtools/README.md

     we added it for users who think that his/her friend or parents will turn into ehtools and will remove or destroy it.
-Only for this people we create password protection for ehtools framework :)
+Only for this people we create password protection for Ehtools Framework :)

 > Easy in learning and this is the best framework for beginners

-    INFO: Ehtools framework's TUI is very simple for beginners, you can start attack on the local network by choosing an option from main menu.
+    INFO: Ehtools Framework's TUI is very simple for beginners, you can start attack on the local network by choosing an option from main menu.
 It is very simple, is not it?